LtbLightning/bdk-flutter/README.md

 ```
 ---

 ### createExtendedKey()

-This method will create a extendedKeyInfo object using the specified mnemonic seed phrase and password
+This method will create an extendedKeyInfo object using the specified mnemonic seed phrase and password
 ExtendedKeyInfo creates a key object which encapsulates the mnemonic and adds a private key using the mnemonic and password.

 The extended key info object is required to be passed as an argument in some bdk methods.